Welcome to Matrix Education

 6. Possible improvements

-Identify any errors or risks found in the experiment and provide a method to improve it.
+Point out any errors or risks you found in the experiment and suggest a method to improve it.

 If there are none, then suggest new ways to improve the experimental design, and/or minimise error and risks.